Bad conscience and guilt: Gaining understanding and treatment

 Simply saying no or having an opinion, want, thought or feeling that conflicts with the needs of others can create a feeling of guilt.

-Then therapy with a psychologist can often be necessary.
-If you wish to give therapy for a guilty conscience a try, you can quickly and easily schedule an appointment online in two minutes here.
+Then therapy with a psychologist will often be necessary.
+If you want to give therapy for a guilty conscience a try, you can quickly and easily book an appointment in two minutes here.

 Keep in mind that we also offer video therapy for people across Norway.
 In our experience it works just as well as in-person therapy for most people.